shrestha-bishal/fynix/README.md

 This is the rule definition stage; actual validation still happens when you call `ValidationHandler::validate($user)` or use a validator directly.

 ### Rule Facade
-`Rule` is the v3 entry point for standalone validators. `Rule::on()` is its class-scoped counterpart, and `RuleSet` is the registry-definition facade.
+`Rule` is the v3 entry point for standalone validators. `Rule::on()` is its class-scoped rule-definition counterpart, `Rule::for()` binds a rule to an object for direct validation, and `RuleSet` is the registry-definition facade.
 Validator constructors are protected in v3; `Rule` and `ScopedRule` are the supported construction paths.

 ```php
 use Fynix\Rule;